cardstack/card-pay-protocol/README.md

    ./verify.sh -c <contract name> -n <network>
    ```
    Note that I've seen blockscout be a bit squirrely about verifying contracts--sometimes it returns with a 504 error.
 One thing that I've seen that seems to help if to redeploy the implementation contract to a new address and reverify.
 It seems that if you get a 504 on a particular contract address, it will never verify at that address for some reason, but that the exact same contract code can be re-verified at a different address.
 5. `git commit` the changes made to `./.openzeppelin`, as well as `git push` to merge the commits back into the main branch.
-These changes reflect the new contract upgrade state, and its very important that this state is shared with the team so it can remain consistent with the organization.
+These changes reflect the new contract upgrade state, and its very important that this state is shared with the team so it can remain consistent within our organization.

 ##